iconify/icon-finder/docs/core/blocks.md

 core.action('pagination', newPage);
 ```

-In actual code, you do not need to check for the maximum page because core will automatically do that check.
-Code is shown only as an example.
+In actual code, you do not need to check for the maximum page, because core will automatically do that check.
+The code above is shown only as an example.

 `showPagination(block): number[]` - return list of pages to show in pagination.